21 Reasons to Move to Cape Town

 You can get dressed up and head down to the more upmarket bars on the Camps Bay strip, have a chilled glass of wine at a swanky bar, or dance until your feet hurt at one of the city’s many nightclubs.

 Personally, I like pubs and dive bars, which is probably why good old Van Hunks is my local.
-Some of my other frequented spots include P&G, the Athletic Club and Social (just get there early-ish to avoid the line), Dark Horse, and The Shack (which is every bit as glamorous as it sounds).
+Some of my other frequented spots include P&G, the Athletic Club and Social, Dark Horse, and The Shack (which is every bit as glamorous as it sounds).

 11) It’s Easy to Get Around

 Understandably, you might have some concerns about walking around the city by yourself given Cape Town’s reputation.
 However, it’s perfectly safe to walk in certain parts of the city during the daytime.
 Just keep your phone in your bag and be aware of what’s going on around you.
-In over a year, I’ve never had any issues.
-(Touch wood – I’m afraid I may have just jinxed myself there!)
+In over two years, I’ve never had any issues.
+(Touch wood!)

 Uber is also really affordable in Cape Town.
 Most of my friends drive around Cape Town but since I work from home, it actually works out cheaper for me to just take an Uber when I need to.